RobertMcCarthy97/rrc_phase1/README.md

 Challenge Simulation Phase (Pre-Stage)
 --------------------------------------

-There are two example scripts using the simulation:
+An example scripts using the simulation:

 - `sim_move_up_and_down`:  Directly uses the `TriFingerPlatform` class to simply move the robot between two fixed positions.
 This is implemented in